Year 11 Art

 Complementary colours are pairs of colours (Red & Green, Blue & Orange, Purple & Yellow). which appear opposite each other on the colour wheel, and when used side-by-side in a painting make each other look brighter.
 Additionally, the Fauves' use of simplified forms and saturated colours drew attention to the inherent flatness of the canvas or paper; within that pictorial space, each element played a specific role.
 The immediate visual impression of the work is to be strong and unified.

-Fauvism valued individual expression.
+Above all, Fauvism valued individual expression.
 The artist's direct experience of his subjects, his emotional response to nature, and his intuition were all more important than academic theory or elevated subject matter

 Akira Taylor